core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * A passive on-path adversary can read the option value.
 By possibly relying on other information such as the option value read in other communication legs, the adversary might be able to infer the topology of the network and the path used for delivering requests from the origin client.

 * An active on-path adversary can add or remove the option, or alter its value.
 Adding the option allows the adversary to trigger an otherwise undesired process for detecting forwarding loops, e.g., as an attempt to probe the topology of the network.
-Removing the option results in undetectably interrupting the ongoing process for detecting forwarding loops, whlie altering the option value undetectably interferes with the natural unfolding of such an ongoing process.
+Removing the option results in undetectably interrupting the ongoing process for detecting forwarding loops, while altering the option value undetectably interferes with the natural unfolding of such an ongoing process.

 # IANA Considerations